Skip to main content

 Triggering AppGateway from an onchain contract

-Once your onchain contract inherits from PlugBase and is approved by the AppGateway, you can implement a function to send data to the AppGateway:
+Once your onchain contract inherits from PlugBase and is approved by the AppGateway, you can implement a function to call your AppGateway as you would call any other same chain contract:

 }